ucsdidea/deep_learning/README.md

 1.0.0
 ```

+**NOTE:** Make sure you have the Anaconda environment activated before running the above test command.
+If you don't, the command will fail as it will not "know" where to look for the TensorFlow install.

 ### Non-Anaconda installation
 If you did not previously install Python using Anaconda, then you can following the installation instructions listed in the official TensorFlow documentation: https://www.tensorflow.org/install/